afkvido-development/MessageEngine-Core/README.md

   * [MEC Project Showcase](https://github.com/afkvido-development/MessageEngine-Core/discussions/categories/project-showcase) - Show off a project you've made with MessageEngine Core!
   * [MEC Announcements](https://github.com/afkvido-development/MessageEngine-Core/discussions/categories/announcements) - Our official GitHub announcements page!
 Important updates and info from staff posted here.
   * [MEC Suggestions](https://github.com/afkvido-development/MessageEngine-Core/discussions/categories/suggestions) - Suggest something for MessageEngine Core.

+### Clarification
+MessageEngine Core is not a MessageEngine dependancy.
+It's just MessageEngine, but not a standalone client.
+It's for use in other programs.